 |Request Translation/Interpretive Assistance

-Parents or guardians may request free individual translation or interpretive services in Spanish or Farsi by calling the English Language Testing Center at 408-371-0960 x2025.
+Parents or guardians may request free individual translation or interpretive services by calling at 408-371-0960 x2015.

 Contact the Payroll Division at 408-371-0960 x2045 for teaching positions and x2046 for non-teaching positions.